-Akamai's basic function is to deliver your site or application using the Akamai Edge Network, a CDN.
+Akamai content delivery's basic function is to deliver your site or application using the Akamai Edge Network, a CDN.
 Our edge servers stand in place of the cloud or physical server you use to run your site and house your site's content.

 To serve content on your behalf, our edge servers need to be able to talk to your server, so your server is called the origin server because that's where your content originates from.
 You'll create configurations in our various tools to tell our servers how they should handle requests that come in from end users.
 There's a lot you can do to improve your site's performance and reliability when using our products, but for now, we're going to talk about the basics of how our systems operate.